mlibrary/about-ebc/src/content/invest.md

 Our current goal is to receive $400,000 in continuing support from libraries for Fund to Mission.
 The money given to the Fund to Mission program goes to support the transition of the monograph program at the University of Michigan Press to open access.

-* Approximately 15% of the money from the Fund to Mission program goes to LYRASIS to support their efforts in publicizing and managing the institutional-side of the program.
+* Approximately 15% of the money from the Fund to Mission program goes to the non-profit incubator LYRASIS to support their efforts in publicizing and managing the institutional side of the program.
 * Another 15% of the funding goes to pay for Fulcrum, our hosting platform.
 * Because some monographs in the collection remain restricted access, royalties must be paid on those titles.
 * The rest of the money goes back into the program for editing, production, design work, and marketing.